-Multi-valued fields allow records to have more than one value in a single field, such as housing multiple academic interests for a prospective student in a single field.
-Given this one-to-many relationship (e.g., one prospective student to their many possible academic interests), you will need to report on this differently than other one-to-one data (e.g., reporting by application type).
+Fields that store multiple values from a prompt list, also known as multi-valued fields, allow records to have more than one value in a single field, such as having multiple academic interests for a student in a single field.
+Given this one-to-many relationship (e.g., one student to their many possible academic interests), you will need to report on this differently than other one-to-one data.

 We've detailed the broad steps to build such a report below.